December 30, 2025 (5mo ago) — last updated March 24, 2026 (2mo ago)

 Making this method work for neurodivergent brains

 The classic advice to eat the frog first is useful, but it’s not one-size-fits-all.
-For people with ADHD or other executive-function differences, staring at the toughest task can trigger shutdown.
+For people with ADHD or other executive-function differences, facing the toughest task can trigger shutdown.
 The trick is to adapt the principle so it works with your brain.

 Build momentum with a warm-up

 Start with a small “appetizer” task that takes 5–10 minutes.
-That quick win generates dopamine and helps you move into the first piece of your bigger task.
-This isn’t procrastination, it’s manufactured momentum.
+That quick win generates dopamine and helps you move into the first piece of the bigger task.

-- Use that success to begin the initial step of the frog.
+• Use that success to start the initial step of the frog.

 Make the frog smaller and more rewarding

 Break large tasks into small, specific chunks.
-Try body doubling—working alongside someone, even silently—and pair each completed chunk with a small reward.
+Try body doubling—working alongside someone, even silently—and pair each completed chunk with a brief reward.

 These tactics give the brain the feedback it needs to stay engaged.